francoism90/mediadb/README.md

 - Make sure the path is owned by `http` (or the running user), e.g. `# chown -R http:http /path/to/import`, as the importer will skip non writable files.
 - Make sure the videos can be played in the browser as they aren't being encoded (yet).
-- Uploading using the browser is planned, but at the moment importing is the preferred method.
 - Make sure there is enough space on the disk to import and process the media.
 - See `app/Console/Commands/Media/Import.php` for more details.